 University calendars, occupational and labour market information, computers with Internet access, professional school applications and many more resources are available to help students focus on their career development and become more knowledgeable about their job search process.
-Students may also participate in the Tri-mentoring program, which will match them with an MSV alumnae who is performing a career of interest to the student.
-The Mount student in turn mentors a high school student who is interested in their university program.
+Students may also participate in a mentoring program, which will match them with an MSV alumnae who is performing a career of interest to the student.

-Students seeking full, part-time or casual work both on and off campus are encouraged to check the online job postings at: www.workopolisCampus.com/msvu.
+Students seeking full, part-time or casual work both on and off campus are encouraged to check the online job postings.
 Visit the Career Planning Centre to access this site.
 The recruitment campaigns for permanent full-time positions available after graduation begin as early as September.
 Students should plan to attend the Halifax Career Fair in September to meet many of these recruiting employers.
 Opportunities for summer positions are posted any time after October 1.
 Graduating students are urged to visit the Career Planning Centre in the fall to discuss their job search.